Laspa/Computation/README.md

-# Scripts for Laspa Computation Group
+# Scripts and Resources for Laspa Computation Group